Augustinus Bader Just Launched An Oily Skin-Version Of Its Best-Selling Cream

 "The Light Cream has a unique capacity to specifically address sebum overproduction while maintaining optimal hydration and protection," shares Augustinus Bader via press release.
 "It is exceptionally effective at preventing excess shine while returning the complexion to a balanced, healthy-looking state."
 In addition to catering to those with combo to oily complexions, Bader's newest drop is also suitable for those living in "humid or congested climates," who are simply looking for their skin care to do slightly less.

 If I didn't know The Light Cream was a triple-digit product in terms of price tag, the sleek packaging was a dead giveaway.
-The aluminum exterior was a brilliant shade of Yves Klein blue and surrounded a tall, slim plastic bottle of moisturizer inside.
-(While I tend to avoid excess packaging where possible, the aluminum outer tube functions to block heat and sun from compromising the quality of the product.)
+The aluminium exterior was a brilliant shade of Yves Klein blue and surrounded a tall, slim plastic bottle of moisturiser inside.
+(While I tend to avoid excess packaging where possible, the aluminium outer tube functions to block heat and sun from compromising the quality of the product.)

 But onto the cream itself: A single pump of The Light Cream dispensed a gel-like fluid that felt soothing and thirst-quenching to my freshly cleansed skin.
 It blended out into a clear, milky lotion that my skin readily drank up.
 As someone who gets greasy by noon most days, I appreciated that it didn't leave my skin looking like a glazed doughnut; instead, I looked fresh-faced and well-hydrated.